 Being real with expenses

 Expenses are one of the most disliked aspects of developing a financial plan.
-It’s almost impossible to determine the long-term sustainability of a financial plan without a clear idea of expenses.
-If you are interested in creative solutions to tackle the planning expense exercise check out our article on How To Budget a Sustainable Retirement.
+It’s impossible to determine the long-term sustainability of a financial plan without a clear idea of expenses.
+If you want creative solutions to tackle the planning expense exercise check out our article on How To Budget a Sustainable Retirement.

-Being real with inflation can be a difficult assumption to settle on right now.
-Inflation is the change in certain goods and services over a long period of time.
-It is important to remember that in the plan report, even a small change can radically change the course of your planning decision-making.
-Let’s not move too quickly and too dramatically.
+Inflation can be a problematic assumption to settle on right now.
+Inflation is the change in certain goods and services over a long period.
+It is important to remember that in the plan report, even a tiny change can radically change the course of your planning decision-making.
+Let’s not move too quickly and dramatically with inflation.
 The truth is that inflation has averaged about 3% over the last 30 years; that remains a fair and realistic assumption despite the recent inflation increases due to the COVID pandemic and the Russian invasion of Ukraine.
-When it comes to financial planning assumptions, it is important not to create planning panic based on what may be a temporary peak in inflation when viewed in the grand scheme of things.
-Blowing up a plan based on what could be a short-term assumption may ultimately prove to be a less than fruitful exercise.
-I advise watching how things play out over the next year or so and deciding if to change the long-term inflation assumption built into the plan.
-An example might be to move the inflation assumption from 3% to 3.5% over a 30-year period.

 Being real with medical costs

 The RCS reports that most retirees experience higher-than-expected medical costs once they formally retire.
 A big surprise for many retirees is the price fluctuations associated with Medicare Part B&D. Did you know there is a teir system for who pays what in Medicare premiums?